Spend about 30 seconds rolling out the IT band to start:

 This exercise helps the back of the body learn to work together and stabilize.
 By developing the back of the body more thoroughly, it helps take pressure off the quadriceps which tend to tug on the knees, causing pain.

-Would you like personalized guidance with weight training to help knees?
+Would you like personalized guidance with a weight training program to help knee pain?